SerxaS/schnorr/README.md

-## 🧠 Schnorr Signatures over Arkworks with ZK Transcripts
+# 🔒 Schnorr Signatures and MuSig over Arkworks

-This project provides a modular and zk-friendly implementation of Schnorr signatures over elliptic curve groups using the [arkworks](https://github.com/arkworks-rs) ecosystem.
+This project provides a modular and zk-friendly implementation of Schnorr signatures and MuSig multi-signatures over elliptic curve groups, using the [arkworks](https://github.com/arkworks-rs) ecosystem.

 ---

 ### 🔧 Features

 - ✅ **Poseidon-based sponge hashing** (native implementation)
-- ✅ **Curve-agnostic design** using `G: CurveGroup` and `F: PrimeField`
+- ✅ **Schnorr signatures** over any curve group (`G: CurveGroup`)
+- ✅ **MuSig multi-party signatures**: Aggregates signatures from multiple participants
 - ✅ **Transcript abstraction** for Fiat–Shamir transformation
-- 🔜 **Planned integration with [spongefish](https://github.com/arkworks-rs/spongefish)** — a generic Fiat–Shamir library for public-coin protocols
 - 🚀 Designed for **ZK circuits**, **recursive proofs**, and **modular backend swaps**

 ---

-### 📆 Usage
+### 📚 Usage

 This crate is under active development.
 Stay tuned for: